zhangr4/chrome-extension-remove-element/readme.md

+# readme

 can only remove zhihu-signup element

+fix bug

+the script would run before window load completed

-try commit-msg hook
+trial on commit-msg hook update `.git/hooks/commit-msg`

-try again

-forget to add chmod to hook